mhaugrud/msumcspy/_sources/MoreAboutIteration/Newton'sMethod.rst

 	The ``while`` statement shown above uses comparison of two floating point numbers in the condition.
 Since floating point numbers are themselves approximation of real numbers in mathematics, it is often better to compare for a result that is within some small threshold of the value you are looking for.

-.. admonition:: Choosing between ``for`` and ``while``

-   Use a ``for`` loop if you know the maximum number of times that you'll need to execute the body.
-For example, if you're traversing a list of elements, or can formulate a suitable call to ``range``, then choose the ``for`` loop.

-   So any problem like "iterate this weather model run for 1000 cycles", or "search this list of words", "check all integers up to 10000 to see which are prime" suggest that a ``for`` loop is best.

-   By contrast, if you are required to repeat some computation until some condition is met, as we did in the randomly walking turtle problem, you'll need a ``while`` loop.

-   As we noted before, the first case is called **definite iteration** --- we have some definite bounds for what is needed.
-The latter case is called **indefinite iteration** --- we are not sure how many iterations we'll need --- we cannot even establish an upper bound!

 .. index:: algorithm